tusharpawar/wfh-api/README.md

       127.0.0.1:8000/api/team -
       Similarly for all other APIs.
 Don't Use Live API Endpoint available in /docs as its still in Beta.
+7. Use admin dashboard to add data.
+127.0.0.1:8000/admin Use credentials tushar/Admin@123

 Happy Coding!....